drduh/macOS-Security-and-Privacy-Guide/README.md

 It is worth noting that these firewalls can be bypassed by programs running as **root** or through [OS vulnerabilities](https://www.blackhat.com/docs/us-15/materials/us-15-Wardle-Writing-Bad-A-Malware-For-OS-X.pdf) [pdf], but they are still worth having - just don't expect absolute protection.

 #### Kernel level packet filtering
 A highly customizable, powerful, but also most complicated firewall exists in the kernel.
-It can be controlled with **pfctl** and various configuration files.
+It can be controlled with `pfctl` and various configuration files.

-Can also be controlled with a GUI application such as [IceFloor](http://www.hanynet.com/icefloor/).
+pf also be controlled with a GUI application such as [IceFloor](http://www.hanynet.com/icefloor/) or [Murus](http://www.murusfirewall.com/).

-There are many books and articles on the subject of **pf** firewall.
+There are many books and articles on the subject of pf firewall.
 Here's is just one example of blocking traffic by IP address.

 Put the following into a file called `pf.rules`